F6ITU/K_PA_Protec/README.md

 a medium power (600 or 1500 W) Zolotarev low pass filter, an Automatic Antenna Tuner (ATU) nickname « Aries » and a 4 port antenna switch.

-All these developments are the work and intellectual property of Kjell Karsten LA2NI and Laurence Barker G8NJJ.
+All these developments are the work and intellectual property of Kjell Karlsen LA2NI and Laurence Barker G8NJJ.

 This original work can be downloaded from